-Risks and Risk Management
+Risks and risk management

-CellaVision is exposed to various risks that could impact the Group's development to varying degrees.
-These risks are primarily evaluated based on their potential effect on CellaVision's ability to achieve its set goals.
-Several of the risks may have either a negative or a positive impact on the company.
+CellaVision is exposed to various risks, which may impact the Group's development to varying degrees.
+These risks are addressed based on the extent to which they affect CellaVision's ability to meet strategic objectives.
+Many of these risks can have both positive and negative effects on the company.